-The taste is great, with plenty of acidity from the Dijon mustard.
+The taste of these Broiled Chicken Thighs is great, with plenty of acidity from the Dijon mustard.
 The cayenne gives it a little kick, but it is optional here.
 Plenty of taste comes from the mustard and shallots.

 - 4 bone-in chicken thighs